My draft story

 The reported came to my house and reported what happened and why I was released.
 I rewarded him with a story of corruption with the food contract in the jail.
 He did a huge investigation and revealed it ½ year later.
 People got into big trouble over that one.
 I seem to remember someone going to jail over it.

 Even though I wasn’t officially punished, I was assigned a FBI field agent to follow and harass me.
-He was terrible at his job and we caught him often following us around.
+He was terrible at his job and we often caught him following us around.
 More to that story.

 This lasted two years that I knew about.
 My landlord was a Hungarian who escaped Hungary in 1956 during the two week time that they kicked the Russian army out.
 In 6 short years he already owned property and I was his tenant in one apartment.
 One day he came to my door and made a speech and left.
 He said that he didn’t agree with my politics, but there was one thing that he hated even more than communists and that is the secret police.
 I knew how he got that information.
 I was never a communist, but who cares about truth?